|

 ![]() |

-a upper lip, and means a no formalized condition of a matter.
-Eros corresponds with a upper lip and means creation according to which the matter passes from a no formalized condition in a formalized condition.
-Gaia corresponds with a lower lip and means a formalized condition of a matter.
-Tartarus corresponds with the interval between a lower lip and a chin, and means destruction of a formalized matter.
-Uranus corresponds with a chin and means transformation of a matter, agrees which there can be an occurrence of new kinds of a matter, namely if transformation does not occur then destruction results in a no formalized chaotic condition of a matter but if there is a transformation then a matter finds new properties. |
+upper lip, and means a no formalized condition of a matter.
+Eros corresponds with the upper lip and means creation according to which the matter passes from a no formalized in a formalized condition.
+Gaia corresponds with the lower lip and means the formalized condition of a matter.
+Tartarus corresponds with the interval between lower lip and chin, and means destruction of a formalized matter.
+Uranus corresponds with the chin and means transformation of a matter, agrees to what there can be occurrence of new kinds of a matter, namely if transformation does not occur then destruction results in a no formalized chaotic condition of a matter, but if there is a transformation then the matter finds new properties. |

-view of philosophy the initial potentialities are terms which mean various
+The initial potentialities are personal names in Greek myths, but in philosophy the initial potentialities are terms which mean various

 the initial potentialities mean processes according to which the man carries out

-sensual perception of a material world.
+sensual perception of the material world.

-with five initial elements of the Chinese philosophy, namely Chaos corresponds
+with five initial elements of the Chinese philosophy.
+Namely Chaos corresponds

-with water; Eros corresponds with metal; Gaia corresponds with ground; Tartarus
+with water.
+Eros corresponds with metal.
+Gaia corresponds with ground.
+Tartarus

-corresponds with fire; Uranus corresponds with tree, that has acknowledgement in
+corresponds with fire.
+Uranus corresponds with tree.

 Pay attention that five initial potentialities or five initial elements are

-not identical to four elements, namely four elements: fire, earth, water, air
+not identical to four elements.
+Namely four elements: fire, earth, water, air

 Eros, Gaia, Tartarus, Uranus, also are not identical to five initial elements of

-the Chinese philosophy: tree, fire, ground, metal, water as mean the different
+the Chinese philosophy: tree, fire, ground, metal, water, as mean the different

 Chaos (water) is a no formalized matter or not actual